|Family||Scientific Name||Author||Year||Common Name|

 |Gobiidae||Bollmannia sp.||Jordan 1890||1890||Goby sp.|

 Unique Characters: Bollmannia sp.
+Large scales over entire body, including chest, nape, top of head, and cheek.
+Caudal fin lanceolate.
+Teeth on vomer absent.
+Head pores present.
 Head without elongate barbels or with 1 or 2 pairs of short bumps.
 Body with scales.
-Head without elongate barbels or with 1 or 2 pairs of short bumps.
-First dorsal fin with 7 spines.
 Pelvic fins connected by a membrane.
 Mouth closing normally, without protruding teeth.
-Teeth on vomer absent.
-Head pores present.
-Scales present in front of pelvic fin; top of head scaled.
 Head compressed (FAO 2002).

 From Ross and Rohde (2004) — This goby (26 mm SL, North Carolina Museum of Natural Sciences Catalogue No. 35970) was collected by trawl off southern North Carolina (33º 13.6´N, 77º 16.7´W) on 25 September 2001 at a depth of 63–85 m.
 The torso was damaged during collection; therefore, the identification is somewhat tentative.
 The specimen has pores on the head and pre-opercle, body with ctenoid scales, dorsal-fin counts of VII (first 3–4 elongated), 13, anal-fin rays 12, pelvic rays 15, divided and long (reaching to about the eighth anal ray).